Tour Overview

 Modernism:

-Which architects belong to the pioneers of Modern Building in the Algarve?
-Architect Manuel Gomes da Costa was one of the three young architects from the Algarve who became affected with modernism at the University of Porto and introduced it to the Algarve.
-The architect Carlos Chambers Ramos - who was married to a woman from Olhão - was his professor at the University of Porto.
-It was also Carlos Ramos that designed Bairro Operário on the Rua Martins Garrocho (demolished) for his brother-in-law's canning company Lucas & Ventura in Olhão.
+Among the pioneers of modern architecture in the Algarve is architect Manuel Gomes da Costa, one of three young architects influenced by modernism during their studies at the University of Porto, who later introduced it to the Algarve.
+Carlos Chambers Ramos, married to a woman from Olhão, was his professor at Porto.
+Carlos Ramos designed Bairro Operário on Rua Martins Garrocho (now demolished) for his brother-in-law's canning company, Lucas & Ventura, in Olhão.

-Text and photos partly taken from the Exhibition “O Modernismo em Olhão” from 06/12/2019 - 07-02-2020 at the Re-Creativa República in collaboration with ANAFA ASSOCIAÇÃO FOTOGRAFOS DO ALGARVE - TAVIRA
+Text and images are partially derived from the Exhibition “O Modernismo em Olhão,” held from December 6, 2019, to February 7, 2020, at Re-Creativa República, in partnership with ANAFA ASSOCIAÇÃO FOTOGRAFOS DO ALGARVE - TAVIRA.

 Curators: Isabel Macieira / Will Köhlen